 - Go to Web site of the software program manufacturer and search their support sites for known solutions.

-- If the problem still occurs, continue to the next step.
+- If the problem still occurs, try updating the BIOS.

 Step 5: Updating the BIOS

 If lockups still occur, update the BIOS.
 HP releases BIOS updates that can resolve problems related to lockups.
-Go to the HP Customer Care Software & Driver Download page and look for a BIOS update.
+Refer to the HP Support page and look for a BIOS update.
 If a BIOS update is available, download and install the update according to the instructions on the download page.

-If a BIOS update is not available or does not resolve the lockups, continue to the next step.
+If a BIOS update is not available or does not resolve the lockups, recover your computer.

 Step 6: Recovering the computer

-If the other steps in this document failed to resolve the issue, recover all software on the computer back to its original configuration using HP System Recovery.
-For more information, see Performing an HP System Recovery in Windows 8 .
+If no other troubleshooting steps were able to resolve the issue, use a system recovery as a last step.
+Performing a system recovery will recover all software on the computer back to its original configuration.
+For more information, refer to Performing an HP System Recovery (Windows 8) .